 Photography has had a profound impact on environmental attitudes and awareness over time.
-Below, we collect and selectively annotate a few photographies or photography websites that we address in teaching and research.
+Below, we include and selectively annotate a few iconic photos from our mediography.

 Now called Earthrise, the image is legendary; a postcard from the first souls to truly leave Earth behind.
 True, spacecraft had sent back views like this before, but this photo was the first of its kind taken by a spellbound human holding a camera.
 In it, Earth’s marbled beauty leaps from the darkness of space, amplified by the bleak, almost monochromatic lunar horizon in the foreground.